amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Solution**:
 - Verify if the user has the required access rights.

-### Errors Exchanging Tokens
-1. The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.
+**Issue**: The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.

+**Solution**:
-- The access grant may have been used already.
+- Ensure the access grant has not been used already.
-- More than 10 minutes have passed since the access grant was generated.
+- Confirm that no more than 10 minutes have passed since the access grant was generated.
-- The access grant does ot
+- Verify that the access grant matches the expected parameters, including the redirection URI and client details.

 ## Understanding OAuth Scopes

-OAuth scopes are a mechanism used in OAuth 2.0 to define and limit the access rights granted to an access token.
-When an integration requests authorization from the Meraki admin, it includes a list of scopes that it wants access to.
-The Meraki Dashboard then presents these scopes to the Meraki admin during the authorization process, allowing them to approve or deny the request.
+OAuth scopes in OAuth 2.0 are used to define and limit the access rights granted to an access token.
+When an integration requests authorization from a Meraki admin, it  must include a list of scopes that the integration seeks access to.
+The Meraki Dashboard presents these scopes to the admin during the authorization process, allowing them to approve or deny the request.

-By using scopes, OAuth 2.0 provides a flexible and granular approach to controlling access to resources, allowing Meraki admins to make informed decisions about the level of access they grant to integrations.
-Additionally, scopes help ensure that integrations are provisioned access by the principle of least privilege, enhancing security and privacy.
+Using scopes, OAuth 2.0 offers a flexible and granular method for controlling resource access.
+This enables Meraki admins to make informed decisions regarding the level of access granted to integrations.
+This mechanism supports the principle of least privilege, enhancing security and privacy.

-Meraki offers two types of scopes - `config` scopes and `telemetry` scopes.
-Each scope has two permission levels: “read-only” and “write”.
+Meraki provides the following two scopes:

-1. **`Config`** scopes grant access to configuration features that determine the operation of the network and the network experience.
-These features typically dictate the end-user network experience and the operation of Meraki devices, e.g. VPNs, VLANs, access controls, policies, SSIDs, and sensor names.
-Importantly, this excludes admin-facing telemetry configs, which can be managed via the next type of scope.
+1. **`config`**: This scope grants access to configuration features that influence the operation of the network and the overall network experience.
+The config scope dictates the end-user network experience and the functioning of Meraki devices, such as VPNs, VLANs, access controls, policies, SSIDs, and sensor names.
+Note that the `config` scope excludes admin-facing telemetry configurations, which are managed using telemetry scopes.

-2. **`Telemetry`** scopes grant access to telemetry and telemetry configuration that does not affect the end-user experience of the network.
-For example, features like event log, syslog, bandwidth utilization, client count, and camera snapshots.
+2. **`telemetry`**: This scope grants access to telemetry data and configurations that do not impact the end-user network experience.
+They include features like event logs, syslog, bandwidth utilization, client counts, and camera snapshots.

+Note: The above Meraki scopes can have either "read-only" or "write" permission levels.

 | Category              | Read                           | Write                          |
 |-----------------------|--------------------------------|--------------------------------|